 1. Stay indoors when you can

-Victoria recorded the worst air quality in the world on January 14th 2020.
-This has resulted in authorities telling vulnerable people to stay indoors to avoid breathing in smoke particles.
+Victoria recorded the worst air quality in the world on January 14th 2020 and this has resulted in authorities telling vulnerable people to stay indoors to avoid breathing in smoke particles.

 2. Keep your windows and doors closed

 Seal gaps with wet towels or tape and keep all openings closed to avoid smoke from entering the house.
-If you have an air conditioner, turn it on and switch it to ‘recycle’ or ‘recirculate.’
+Also, if you have an air conditioner, turn it on and switch it to ‘recycle’ or ‘recirculate.’

 3. Go for a day trip

 If your house is a little warm, consider heading out to an air-conditioned shopping centre or library.
 Or you could even go to the cinema and see a movie.